-Or any combination you like, as long as you don’t pay in more than £20,000 within the tax year, and don’t put new money into more than one of each ISA type.
+Or any other combination you like.
+Just so long as you don’t pay in more than £20,000 within the tax year, and you don’t put new money into more than one of each ISA type.

 What about money in previous years’ ISAs?
 That money does not count towards your annual ISA allowance for the current tax year.

-For clarity’s sake, we’ll refer to assets in your previous years’ ISAs as old money and assets in the current tax year’s ISAs as new money.
+For clarity’s sake, we’ll refer to assets in your previous years’ ISAs as old money.
+Assets in the current tax year’s ISAs we’ll term new money.

-Interest, dividends, and capital gains do not count towards your ISA allowance, either.
+Interest, dividends, and capital gains earned on assets already held within an ISA do not count towards your ISA allowance.

 Your £20,000 ISA annual allowance is a ‘use it or lose it’ deal.
 You can’t rollover any of it into the following tax year.

 The ISA deadline for using up your allowance this tax year is 5 April 2024.